 20% reduction in average poly bag volume via rightsizing and eliminating unnecessary bag usage.

 50% reduction in average poly bag volume.
-Remaining poly bags made from recycled plastic.

 Further testing and implementation of roll packing and alternative poly-free shipping methods.